Disneyland and pregnant? This is all you need to read before heading to Disneyland. All the rides, all the food and all the fun.

 Over 20 attractions at Disneyland Park can accommodate pregnant women including popular rides like Peter Pan’s Flight, “it’s a small world”, Jungle Cruise and more.
 Keep reading for all the details!

-You’re absolutely glowing and it’s a great time to take some cute maternity pics in front of Sleeping Beauty Castle—and then what?
+You’re absolutely glowing and it’s a great time to take some cute maternity pics in front of Sleeping Beauty Castle and then what?
 What’s a pregnant lady to do at Disneyland?
 ALL.
 THE.
 THINGS.
 All the safe things of course and there are tons!

 I’ve definitely had my share of time at Disneyland with babies, but today we’ve got everything you need to know if you’re at Disneyland and pregnant.